golanlevin/p5.plotSvg/TEMP_DEBUG_SUMMARY.md

 8. Prepare p5 libraries page submission materials: category likely `Export`, concise description, author info, license, docs link, examples, npm/CDN links, and a thumbnail/image.

 Important note: p5.plotSvg should not become a custom renderer unless the project intentionally changes direction.
 The current export-on-demand architecture is better served by a standard add-on wrapper around the existing implementation.

+## Refactor Decisions

+The following refactors are intentionally out of scope:

+- Do not extract shared `ellipseMode()` / `rectMode()` normalization helpers.
+The existing per-function handling should remain local and explicit.
+- Do not replace the main SVG export dispatcher with a renderer map.
+The current large `if` / `else if` chain is direct, legible, and appropriate for this library.

+Completed organizational cleanup:

+- SVG string post-processing is now isolated behind `postProcessSvgString()`, which applies named-group merging and stroke-color grouping in one explicit final stage after base SVG serialization.